- Home

 Overview

-- Milk deliveries in the EU averaged 385.2 million litres per day in September, a substantial increase of 15.7 million litres per day (+4.3%) compared to the same month of the previous year, due to recovery from Bluetongue in some of the major milk producing countries as well as strong dairy economics.
+Milk deliveries in the EU averaged 381.5 million litres per day in October, a substantial increase of 18.6 million litres per day (+5.1%) compared to the same month of the previous year, and the strongest October on record.
+Recovery from bluetongue in some of the major milk producing countries as well as strong dairy economics boosted volumes

-- UK daily deliveries averaged 40.7 million litres per day in September, up 6.0% compared to last year.
-Milk flows have continued to reach new highs amid favourable dairy economics.
+UK daily deliveries averaged 42.2 million litres per day in October, up 6.8% compared to last year.
+Milk flows reached new highs amid favourable dairy economics

-- US production was up 4.0% year-on-year, with production at 278.8 million litres per day in September.
+US production was up 3.6% year-on-year, with production at 276.5 million litres per day in October.
 Increasing herd size, yields and improved margins have been drivers of growth.
-However, recent reports document a shift to cull more cows with falling milk prices but there is a long way to go considering US cow numbers have increased by 250,000 head over the past 18 months.
+However, recent reports document a shift to cull more cows with falling milk prices but there is a long way to go considering US cow numbers in October were up by 208,000 year-on-year

-- Australia recorded a marginal decrease in production year-on-year, with deliveries down by 0.1 million litres per day (-0.5%) compared to last year, to sit at an average of 27 million litres per day.
-Production was a mixed picture across regions but dry weather conditions, ongoing feed shortages and a smaller milking herd in drought-affected areas continue to impact production.
+Australia recorded a decrease in production year-on-year, with deliveries down by 0.7 million litres per day (-2.4%) compared to last year, to sit at an average of 28.9 million litres per day.
+Production was a mixed picture across regions but dry weather conditions, ongoing feed shortages and a smaller milking herd in drought-affected areas continued to impact production

-- New Zealand deliveries were up by 2.1 million litres per day (+2.5%) compared to last year with September average daily deliveries at 86.3 million litres per day.
-High farmer confidence supported by positive milk prices and higher feed input increased milk flows.
+New Zealand deliveries were up by 1.6 million litres per day (+1.7%) compared to last year with October average daily deliveries at 98.1 million litres per day.
+High farmer confidence supported by positive milk prices and higher feed input increased milk flows

 Additional information